rangle/react-training/lessons/react-outline.md

 ```

 - Note use of back-quoted string as `src` attribute of `img`
+  - JavaScript string interpolation
+- But no quotes around the overall expression
+  - JSX does that for us
-- Note also that the `src` URL doesn't have a protocol
+- Side note: the `src` URL doesn't have a protocol
   - It will use HTTP or HTTPS depending on what the page used